Updated: Jul 11, 2022

 What all I learned at Mississippi State University in 2 and a half years.
 I will skip my coursework because that is obvious.

-Institutions that were created to promote culture and diversity were those destroying them.
+Institutions that were created to promote culture and diversity were those destroying culture and diversity.
 Institutions like Holmes Cultural Diversity Center, Interfaith groups, and ethnic organizations bred racism and anti-social sentiments.
 If the premise of Indian Student Association is that only Indians can be my friends, understand me, and support me, it is a racist thought to start with.
-It is a bias for the in-group and against the out-group.
+It is a bias for the in-group and against out-groups.
 In general, all institutions that are established on religion, ethnicity, and race are bound to promote discrimination.
 I refuse to buy any of that.
 I never participated in any such institutions.

-As a new one in the USA, people who were supposed to help me like the international institute, International Student Advisory Board, and my RAs were very inadequate at doing so.
-I needed help with getting a phone number, a bank account, etc. Those who made my life easy were everyday people, like my roommate and a few friends I made.
+As a new one in the USA, people who were supposed to help me like folks at the international institute, International Student Advisory Board, and my RAs were very inadequate at doing so.
+I needed help with getting a phone number, a bank account, etc. Those who made my life easy were everyday people like my roommate and a few friends I made.

 How to get out of unnecessary dumb courses?
-No one gave me any solution.
+No one gave me a solution.
 It was to test out of them, which I found myself (CLEP).
-Later, I found out that a higher-level course could substitute for a lower-level course, meaning calculus could satisfy algebra's requirement.
+Later, I found out that higher-level courses could substitute for lower-level courses, meaning calculus could satisfy my algebra requirement.
 In fact, the rules were much more flexible than people thought.
 My associate dean did not let me skip Statistics 1 no matter how much I begged him to let me save $110 (Pearson assignment code).
 In fact, I wanted to skip both Statistics I and II so I could take Marketing Research.
-Dr. Rogers had the ability to let me bypass at least Stats 1 but he did not cooperate.
+Dr. Rogers had the ability to let me bypass at least Stats 1, but he did not cooperate.
 I ended up losing $110 and 3 hours in my schedule, which I would have loved to allocate towards a course like Biological Psychology.
 Just to add, I destroyed both Statistics I & II, but I lost the game.
 Later, he did let me use Cognitive Neuroscience to satisfy foreign language requirement.
-I already knew a foreign, Hindi from an American perspective or English from an Indian perspective.
+I already knew a foreign language, Hindi from an American perspective or English from an Indian perspective.

 Anyway, I encourage you not to go to college.
-Take it from someone who finished 4 years of coursework in 2 and a half years while staying on the president's list every semester.
+Take it from someone who finished 4 years of coursework in 2 and a half years while staying on the president's list every semester save the first.
 All degrees are worthless.
-And there are no jobs.
 Go the degree route if you want to live a life of dependency.
-Quit studying for jobs that don't exist.
 Go your own way.